Top 8 Parse Alternatives – Which is the best option?

 Parse users who are looking for an alternative to the platform do have some options.
 It is vital to ascertain that any Parse alternative you choose has the right features.
 Take a look.

-- Database – Parse offers users the option of using both MongoDB and Postgres as databases.
+- Database – Parse offers users the option of using both NoSQL and SQL as databases.
 This is one of the most integral functionalities to look for if you are going for an alternative to Parse.

 - APIs – Any Parse alternative should offer developers the option to effortlessly create APIs like REST and GraphQL for optimizing application development.
 This feature is important for ensuring ideal development outcomes.

 - Cloud Code Functions – Cloud Code is an advanced feature that helps applications obtain logic from the cloud.
 Updation of Cloud Code makes it instantly available across all mobile environments.